klangner/dsp.rs/README.md

 ## Signal generators

-Signals are continuous functions f: ℝ -> ℂ
+Signals generators are nodes with the state.
+This allows to generate continuos signal across multiple buffers.
+Implemented generators:

   * [x] Impulse
   * [x] Step